GeorgeGray97/level5-portfolio/sp2.md

 You will learn about and use a variety of tools and techniques in your research.

-    SP2 includes analysing competitors, creating personas (to represent your users), the user journeys these personas would take and the development of an information architecture, resulting in a site plan.
+*SP2 includes analysing competitors, creating personas (to represent your users), the user journeys these personas would take and the development of an information architecture, resulting in a site plan*.

 ---